-Writers are usually readers, and readers are often writers.
+Like many writers I am also a reader.
 The connection is explored in Francine Prose’s book: Reading like a writer: a guide for people who love books and for people who want to write them.
 Great title, great name!
 That’s my kind of book.
-So is Howards End is on the Landing, by Susan Hill, a series of essays about books and reading in her life.